-Other than capital leases, the District has no outstanding long-term debt.
+The District's Long-Term Debt consists of leases related to vehicles and the financing of District real property completed this year.
+Details are described in the above narrative.
 See further detail in note 5 of the District's financial statements.
-Additionally, the District's Other Post Employment Benefit obligations are completely funded at June 30, 2021 by an OPEB trust.
+Additionally, the District's Other Post Employment Benefit obligations are completely funded on June 30, 2022, by an OPEB trust.